Topics Map > Content Authoring > Advanced Content Authoring and Reporting > Storyline

 It can be difficult to interpret Storyline Learning Locker reports, because the reports don't include human-readable answers.
 If you would like assistance with data exports from Learning Locker:

-- Send a request to email@example.com for a data report for a specific module.
-Please include a description of the specific data you need, along with when you would like the report.
+- Send a request to the DoIT Help Desk for a data report for a specific module.
+Please include that you are looking to export Storyline data from Learning Locker, a description of the specific data you need, and when you would like the report.
 Report requests are processed within 2 business days.

-If you are a school, college, or department instructional technologist and would like an account to login to Learning Locker, please email firstname.lastname@example.org.
+If you are a school, college, or department instructional technologist and would like an account to login to Learning Locker, please contact the DoIT Help Desk.
 Learning Locker is learning record store designed to store learning activity statements generated by xAPI compliant learning modules.
 After your account is set up, you can login to Learning Locker here: saas-us.learninglocker.net/login.

 Learning Locker documentation can be found here: http://docs.learninglocker.net/reporting/